rancher-sandbox/docs.rancherdesktop.io/docs/ui/images.md

 </TabItem>
 </Tabs>

+The **Images** tab allows you to manage local container images via the application Graphical User Interface.
+Depending on the container engine selected, the options include:

+- Building container images from a local Dockerfile.
+- Pull images from a registry and push images to a registry.
+- Delete, and scan local images.

-The **Images** tab allows you to handle image management activities on your virtual machine from the application user interface.
-Depending on your container engine, these options include deleting, adding, and building images from your registry.
-To view how to manage your images using the command line, refer to the [Images section](../tutorials/working-with-images.md) in the Tutorials.
+To view how to manage container images using the command line, refer to the [Images section](../tutorials/working-with-images.md) in the Tutorials.

 ### Image Management Options

 - `Delete`: This option is only available using the container engine `dockerd (moby)`.
 Images can be selected from the display view and deleted using the `Delete` button.

 - `All Images`: This option is only available using the container engine `containerd (nerdctl)` and `k8s.io` namespace.
-This checkbox can be marked to enable all images including default application images in the `Rancher` resource group to display.
+This checkbox can be marked to list all images including default application images in the `Rancher` resource group.

 - `Namespace`: This option is only available using the container engine `containerd (nerdctl)`.
 You can select a specific namespace in the cluster via the dropdown, which will then display the associated images.